ibm-cloud-docs/appid/cd-users.md

 {: shortdesc}

 To see the full data for a specific user, you can use the APIs to return a Cloud Directory user's information as a JSON object.
 To see the full user data set that {{site.data.keyword.appid_short_notm}} supports, check out [the SCIM core schema](https://tools.ietf.org/html/rfc7643#section-8.2).
+{: tip}

 ### Adding users
 {: #add-users}

-You can use the following steps to add a user through the {{site.data.keyword.appid_short_notm}} dashboard.

-For test purposes, you can add a users through the {{site.data.keyword.appid_short_notm}} dashboard.
+For test purposes, you can add a users through the {{site.data.keyword.appid_short_notm}} dashboard or by using the API.

+If you disable self-service sign up or add a user on their behalf, a user does not recieve a verification email when they're added.
+{: note}

+**To add a new user with the GUI:**

 1. Navigate to the **Cloud Directory > Users** tab of the {{site.data.keyword.appid_short_notm}} dashboard.